LAS Links Assessment for English Language Learners

 |Group or Individual|

-LAS Links K–12 Assessments test items measure students' skills in the four learning domains identified in No Child Left Behind (NCLB) legislation: listening, speaking, reading, and writing.
+LAS Links K–12 Assessments test items measure students' skills in the four learning domains of Listening, Speaking, Reading, and Writing.

 Sample test items: